George W. Bush shoe-throwing incident: Sentencing

-On March 12, 2009, al-Zaidi was sentenced to three years of prison for assaulting a foreign leader; under the law he was charged under, he could have faced up to 15 years in prison for assaulting a visiting head of state during an official visit.
+On 12 March 2009, al-Zaidi was sentenced to three years of prison for assaulting a foreign leader.
+The law under which he was charged carried a maximum sentence of 15 years in prison for assaulting a visiting head of state during an official visit.
 His lawyers indicated they expect to appeal the sentence.
-Dhia Al Saadi, the head of Zaidi's defense team and the Iraqi Lawyers Syndicate, argued that "the court sessions should be made public according to the Iraqi penalties law.
+Dhia Al Saadi, the head of Zaidi's defense team and the Iraqi Lawyers Syndicate, argued that "the court sessions should be made public according to the Iraqi penalties law".
 "This sentence is harsh and is not in harmony with the law, and eventually the defense team will contest this in the appeals court," Dhia Al Saadi further said.
-Court spokesman Abdul-Sattar Bayrkdar said al-Zaidi received the minimum prison sentence possible under the Saddam Hussein-era law he was charged under and that al-Zaidi could appeal the court's decision.
+Court spokesman Abdul-Sattar Bayrkdar said al-Zaidi received the minimum prison sentence possible, given the Saddam Hussein-era law he was charged under, and that al-Zaidi could appeal the court's decision.